A laceration is a cut that goes all the way through the skin. A small cut can be cared for at home. A large cut needs

 - Dab the site dry with a clean paper towel.
 Do not rub the area.
 Avoid using the towel directly on the stitches.

-- Your provider should have informed you when you need to have the stitches removed.
+- Your provider should also tell you when you need to have a wound checked and the stitches removed.
 If not, contact your provider for an appointment.

 How to Care for Staples

 Medical staples are made of special metal and are not the same as office staples.
 Care for your staples and wound as follows:

 - Keep the area completely dry for 24 to 48 hours after staples are placed.

 - Then, you can start to gently wash around the staple site 1 to 2 times daily.
 Wash with cool water and soap.
 Clean as close to the staples as you can.
 Do not wash or rub the staples directly.

 - Dab the site dry with a clean paper towel.
 Do not rub the area.
 Avoid using the towel directly on the staples.

-- Your provider should have informed you when you need to have the staples removed.
+- If there was a bandage over the staples, replace it with a new clean bandage and antibiotic treatment as directed by your provider.
+Your provider should also tell you when you need to have a wound check and the staples removed.
 If not, contact your provider for an appointment.

 Keep the following in mind: